Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 # The bone will usually be an arm, but some entities will use bones such as part of a sword.
 # This makes combat appear more fluid, as the player will only react to getting hit the moment they are hit.
 # The 'radius' value is a decimal number representing the collision/bounding sphere's radius.
 # The 'focus' value is a whole number with a currently unknown purpose.
+It is either 0 or 2.
 Attach ATTACK_SENSOR <boneNameOrId> <radius> <focus>
 AttachSensor <boneNameOrId> <radius> <focus>

 # Enables a listener to allow collision script events to fire
 # Without doing this, I don't believe entities will fire collision events.
 # The 'radius' value is a decimal number representing the collision/bounding sphere's radius.
 # The 'focus' value is a whole number with a currently unknown purpose.
+It is either 0 or 2.
 Attach BUMP_SENSOR <boneNameOrId> <radius> <focus>

 # Enables a projectile launcher.